Footsteps unseen

 till the earth trembled and shook.

-19 Your path traversed the sea—
+19 Your path went straight through the sea—

 you strode right through the surging waters